senaite/senaite2.com/docs/user_manual/preface.md

 legal or other professional advice.
 You should consult your professional adviser for legal or other advice.

-Authors of this document and companies that maintain, develop or back-up SENAITE LIMS are not responsible for the content of any linked site or any link in a linked site.
-The links are provided to assist readers and the inclusion of a link does not imply that the authors and companies that maintain, develop or back-up SENAITE LIMS endorse or have approved the linked site.
+Authors of this document and companies that maintain, develop or support SENAITE LIMS are not responsible for the content of any linked site or any link in a linked site.
+The links are provided to assist readers and the inclusion of a link does not imply that the authors and companies that maintain, develop or support SENAITE LIMS endorse or have approved the linked site.

 ## License